Skip to main content

 1. EGGS - The female deposits 200-500 fertilized eggs in or on flowing water.

 2. LARVAE - Larvae emerge and attach themselves to rocks or foliage under the water and feed on organic debris that flow by.
+They grow to about 1/4 inch when fully developed.
+This takes from 10 days to several months, depending on the species and the water temperature.

 4. ADULT - Adults will emerge from the pupal case and float to the surface inside a bubble of air.